 Distinguishing Real vs. Counterfeit PPE

-While researchers cannot definitively determine just how much counterfeit PPE entered the market in 2020, they have given common warning signs of counterfeit PPE.
+Researchers cannot definitively determine just how much counterfeit PPE entered the market in 2020.
+However, they have given common warning signs of counterfeit PPE.

 Your PPE may be counterfeit if: